Chattanooga Festival of

-There will be a meet and greet reception and panel discussion during the Elizabeth Catlett Visual Arts Exhibition at the Bessie Smith Hall.
-This year's featured artists are local photographers, Shelly & Cecelia King.
+On Monday, June 15th there will be a meet and greet reception and panel discussion during the Elizabeth Catlett Visual Arts Exhibition at the Chattanooga Theatre Centre from 5:30 - 7:30.
+This year's featured artists TBA.
+The exhibit will open on May 28th and run through 21st.

 CFBA&I will present Black dancers from around the city in the Juba Dance Festival featuring dancers in recital from the D. Williams Dance Academy.